Ryan Minor: Personal life

 Minor's twin brother, Damon, was also a Major League Baseball player for the San Francisco Giants.
 They were teammates at the University of Oklahoma from 1993 to 1995.

 In late October 2022, Minor was diagnosed with colon cancer.
+He entered hospice care in November 2023 and died from the disease on December 22, 2023, at age 49.
+One month before Minor died, the Oklahoma Sports Hall of Fame announced Minor had been selected as a 2024 inductee.